Location-Aware Pretraining for Medical Difference Visual Question Answering: Methodology

 \subsection{Pretraining tasks}

-We adopt a location-aware vision pretraining strategy \cite{wan2024locca} within a multi-task generative framework \cite{beyer2023study}.
-Specifically, we integrate localization information into the image captioning objective \cite{tschannen2023image} during model pretraining by utilizing task-specific prefixes and a unified decoder for multi-task training as shown in \autoref{fig:locca-architecture}.
+We adopt a location-aware vision pretraining \cite{wan2024locca} within a unified multi-task generative learning framework \cite{beyer2023study}.
+Specifically, we incorporate localization information into the image captioning objective \cite{tschannen2023image} during pretraining using task-specific prefixes and a shared decoder to support unified multi-task learning, as illustrated in \autoref{fig:locca-architecture}.

+Image captioning involves generating a sequence of tokens $y=[y_1,y_2,\ldots,y_n]$ that describe an image input $x$.
+To support multiple objectives within a unified generative framework, we prepend a task-specific prefix that conditions the model on the desired behavior.
+Across all location-aware tasks, each region is represented by a tuple consisting of a textual description and a bounding box defined by four coordinates $(x_{\min}, y_{\min}, x_{\max}, y_{\max})$.

-Image captioning involves generating a sequence of tokens $y=[y_1, y_2, ...,y_n]$ describing an image input $x$.
-We prepend a prefix to the caption to specify the task.
-We utilize three location-aware tasks: automatic referring expressions (AREF), grounded captioning (GCAP) and conditional automatic referring expressions (CAREF).
-In automatic referring expressions, the model receives a description and generates the corresponding bounding box coordinates.
-Conversely, grounded captioning tasks the model with describing a specific image region defined by input coordinates.
-Finally, conditional automatic referring expressions requires the model to predict bounding box coordinates and a description based solely on an anatomical region name.
-The model is trained to generate both regional descriptions and bounding box coordinates sequentially based on task prefixes rather than providing either the bounding box coordinates or the regional description as inputs.
+We employ three such tasks. \textit{Automatic referring expressions (AREF)} requires the model to predict the bounding box coordinates corresponding to a given regional description.\textit{ Grounded captioning (GCAP)} tasks the model with generating a textual description for an image region specified by its bounding box coordinates.
+Finally, \textit{conditional automatic referring expressions (CAREF)} requires the model to jointly generate both the bounding box coordinates and the regional description given only an anatomical region name.
+In all cases, the model is trained to generate bounding box coordinates and region descriptions sequentially, conditioned solely on the task prefix, rather than receiving either the coordinates or the descriptions as explicit inputs.